MomomeYeah/Zend-3-Tutorial/README.md

-# ZendSkeletonApplication
+# Zend Tutorial

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This project uses the [Zend 3 Tutorial](https://docs.zendframework.com/tutorials/getting-started/overview/) as a baseline for a bit of experimenting on how best to use it in an actual project.

-## Using Vagrant
+## Setup

-This skeleton includes a `Vagrantfile` based on ubuntu 16.04 (bento box) with configured Apache2 and PHP 7.0.
+This project includes a `Vagrantfile` based on ubuntu 16.04 (bento box) with configured Apache2 and PHP 7.0.
 Start it up using:

 ```bash